HaydenBelanger/assemblylinemachines/docs/miscdev/tags.md

 ### Gas Flammable

-Block Tag namespace: `assemblylinemachines:world/gas_flammable`
+Block Tag namespace: `assemblylinemachines:gas_flammable`

 Blocks in this tag, when placed in the world next to a pool of Diesel or Gasoline, will cause an explosion.

 ### Mystium Axe Mineable

-Block Tag namespace: `assemblylinemachines:world/mystium_axe_mineable`
+Block Tag namespace: `assemblylinemachines:mystium_axe_mineable`

 Blocks in this tag can be mined treefeller-style (breaks all connected blocks in one action) when using Mystium Axe's Secondary Ability.

 ### Naphtha Fireproof

-Block Tag namespace: `assemblylinemachines:world/naphtha_fireproof`
+Block Tag namespace: `assemblylinemachines:naphtha_fireproof`

 Naphtha Fire, spread from pools of Naphtha, can spread onto any block and will never burn out, unless that block is contained within this tag.